-In other words it works in a open loop control system.
-The open loop control system open and allows single pulse from the controller to move the motor shaft one pole to the other and stop additional feed back to the controller.
+In other words, it works in an open-loop control system.
+The open-loop control system opens and allows a single pulse from the controller to move the motor shaft from one pole to the other and stop additional feedback to the controller.
 This is one of the benefits of the stepper motor.

 Stepper Motor Step Calculation:

-In the real word the stepper motor incorporates the large number of electromagnet poles on the stator and rotor to increase the resolution.
-With increase in the number of electromagnet poles the operation is basically same as the example providing 90 degree rotation.
+In the real word, the stepper motor incorporates a large number of electromagnet poles on the stator and rotor to increase the resolution.

 Multiple steppers motor:

-Refer the below mentioned animated working principle of stepper motor with multi step action.
+Refer to the below mentioned animated working principle of stepper motor with multi-step action.

 Frame 2: The top electromagnet 1 is deactivated, and the right side electromagnet 2 will be activated, pulling the teeth into alignment with it. i.e consider we have 100 steps motor.
 It gives 3.6 deg (360/100=3.6) of rotation for each steps.